fieldtrip/website/tutorial/coherence.md

 ## Computing the coherence

 Using **[ft_freqanalysis](/reference/ft_freqanalysis)**, the characteristics in the frequency domain will be computed.
 This step requires the preprocessed MEG and EMG data (see above or download from [ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/coherence/data.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/coherence/data.mat)).
-Load the data wit
+Load the data with:

     load data